-Another strategy to treat dog food allergies is implementing hydrolyzed foods.
-This means that the protein has been broken down on a molecular level so there no trace to trigger an immune response.
-These diets tend to be more expensive because of the hydrolyzed process.
 A more affordable option is to make your own dog food.
-This gives dog owners the opportunity to control what’s in their dog’s food and eliminate any allergens.
+This gives dog owners the opportunity to control what’s in their dog’s food and eliminate any allergens as the need arises.

-Having a dog with a food allergy can seem overwhelming, but there are many ways to keep your furry friend healthy.
+Having a dog with a food allergy can seem overwhelming, but it is possible to keep your furry friend fed and healthy without medical intervention.
 For example, if your dog is allergic to beef, consider switching to a chicken or salmon-based alternative.
 It’s important to read the nutrition labels to make sure there aren’t hidden additives or preservatives.
-Search for a dog food that has a balanced nutritional profile with a quality protein, like the delicious options available from RAWZ.
+Search for a dog food that has a balanced nutritional profile with a high quality protein, like the delicious options available from RAWZ.

 FAQs About Food Allergies In Dogs

 Q. What are some common dog food allergy symptoms?